 Natural Treatment Of Swimmer’s Ear

 Prompt treatment of swimmer’s ear is important even in mild cases.
-Avoid swimming and getting ears wet until swimmer’s ear infection is resolved.
+Avoid swimming and getting ears wet until the swimmer’s ear infection is resolved.

 For home treatment of mild swimmer’s ear, make sure that the ear is clean and dry.
 Apply infection fighting drops to the ear canal if the tympanic membrane is intact.

-Oral treatment can help to resolve infections more quickly.
-Nature’s Biotic is a natural antibiotic formulation for kids or adults.
 Vitamin C and zinc are beneficial supplements if the infection was caused by damage to the skin.
 They accelerate tissue healing and fight infection.

-See a doctor if mild symptoms of swimmer’s ear don’t start to resolve within 12 hours of starting treatment.
+See a doctor if mild symptoms of swimmer’s ear don’t begin to resolve within 12 hours of starting treatment.
 Go to the emergency room if pain is severe, the ear canal appears blocked, and/or fever is present.
 Conventional treatment usually starts with a topical antibiotic and steroid, but more intensive treatment may be necessary.